 Chetumal Yucatan Peninsula, Mexico Travel Guide

 Achiote, a spice paste derived from annatto seeds, is widely used for its earthy flavor and reddish-orange color.
-Habanero peppers present a fiery kick, balanced by the tang of exotic fruits and tart oranges.
+Habanero peppers present a fiery kick, balanced by the tang of exotic fruits and acidic oranges.
 Cilantro and epazote are common herbs, adding freshness and depth.

 For street food and extremely casual meals, it is common to dine with your hands or use simple plastic utensils.
 At more formal establishments, full cutlery is provided.
 Saying "Buen Provecho" (eat well) to others dining around you is a polite custom.